Bradford

 City features

-The Broadway shopping centre, Bradford Bradford waited a long time for a 21st century shopping centre but, after a 10-year delay in its creation, The Broadway opened with a mix of 70 stores and eateries adding to those remaining in the traditional heart of the city and its Kirkgate Centre, where there is also an indoor market.
+Broadway, Bradford Bradford waited a long time for a 21st century shopping centre but, after a 10-year delay in its creation, The Broadway opened with a mix of 70 stores and eateries adding to those remaining in the traditional heart of the city and its Kirkgate Centre, where there is also an indoor market.
 Nearby the former Rawson Market now has a host of mostly smaller shops as The Rawson Quarter.
 A wide variety of goods from smaller traders are also available in nearby streets and at The Oastler shopping centre.

 Bradford has a Post Offices at Sunbridge Road and The Broadway and sub-post offices in its districts.